Organizations of the Iranian Revolution: Revolutionary Council

 The "Revolutionary Council" was formed on 12 January 1979 by Khomeini to manage the revolution.
 Its existence was kept a secret during the early, less secure times of the revolution.
 Rafsanjani says Ayatollah Khomeini chose Beheshti, Motahhari, Rafsanjani, Bahonar and Musavi Ardabili as members.
-These invited others to serve: Bazargan, Taleqani, Khamenei, Banisadr, Mahdavi Kani, Yadollah Sahabi, Katirayee, Ahmad Sadr Haj Seyed Javadi, Qarani and Ali Asqr Masoodi.
+These invited others to serve: Bazargan, Taleqani, Ali Khamenei, Banisadr, Mahdavi Kani, Yadollah Sahabi, Katirayee, Ahmad Sadr Haj Seyed Javadi, Qarani and Ali Asqr Masoodi.
 This council suggested Mahdi Bazargan as the prime minister of the temporary government of Khomeini, and he accepted it.

 After the revolution took power, the council became a legislative body issuing decrees until the formation of first parliament on 12 August 1980.
 The laws passed by this council were recognized as legitimate in the Islamic republic of Iran.

 The Provisional Revolutionary Government

 Iranian prime minister Mehdi Bazargan was an advocate of democracy and civil rights.
 He also opposed the cultural revolution and US embassy takeover.

 The Provisional Revolutionary Government or "Interim Government of Iran" (1979–1980) was the first government established in Iran following the overthrow of the monarchy.
 It was formed by order of Ayatollah Khomeini on February 4, 1979, while Shapour Bakhtiar (the Shah's last Prime Minister) was still claiming power.

 Ayatollah Khomeini appointed Bazargan as the prime minister of "The Provisional Revolutionary Government" on February 4, 1979.
 According to his commandment: